lawrennd/snippets/_ai/includes/human-analogue-machines-short.md

 \slides{\include{_ai/includes/processor-ham.md}}

-\slides{* A human-analogue machine is a machine that has created a feature space that is analagous to the "feature space" our brain uses to reason.
+\slidesincremental{* A human-analogue machine is a machine that has created a feature space that is analagous to the "feature space" our brain uses to reason.